Social Data Science

 • Male household members as “gatekeepers” of women’s participation

-• Targeting male household members -> increase in women’s turnout
+• Canvassing male household members -> increase in women’s turnout

 Figure: A random sample of households in Pakistan